riteshksoni/load-gen-repo/README.md

 ```

 ---------------------------------------------------
 |Folder Name	| File Content Type
 ----------------|---------------------------------
-| *user-files*	| To store user credential files i.e. username and password which is used in jmx file.
+| **user-files**	| To store user credential files i.e. username and password which is used in jmx file.
-| *test-plans*	| To store JMeter Script (.jmx) files.
+| **test-plans**	| To store JMeter Script (.jmx) files.
-| *data-files*	 | To be referred in the jmx files for various api calls to salesforce, sample repo has account.csv, opportunity.csv, contacts.csv but user can define file formats which they intend to use in their JMeter script files.
+| **data-files**	 | To be referred in the jmx files for various api calls to salesforce, sample repo has account.csv, opportunity.csv, contacts.csv but user can define file formats which they intend to use in their JMeter script files.
-| *workload-metadata*	|To store metadata files which describes the overall orchestration by using the one script file for a task, all tasks would intiate workload execution in parallel.
+| **workload-metadata**	|To store metadata files which describes the overall orchestration by using the one script file for a task, all tasks would intiate workload execution in parallel.
 ---------------------------------------------------

+### Note:
+This is only a sample repo.
+Users should keep this repo **private**.
-Note: For a given workload, all the task names must be unique.
+For a given workload, all the task names must be unique.
+Please avoid using any special characters for file names.